 The New York Times Cooking app adds feedback modules in their search results.
 Doing this allows them to understand if the user’s search intent was successful with the results the app returned.
 Similarly, when we designed the My Cuts & Recipes page for ButcherBox members, we included a feedback form asking members to share thoughts on improving the page to create a better experience.

-If you are looking for more targeted feedback, you can actively ask the customer for their opinion after completing a specific task.
-Unlike passive feedback collection, where forms are interspersed with content, actively asking requires the user to dismiss the feedback request.
+If you seek more targeted feedback, you can actively ask the customer for their opinion after completing a specific task.
+Unlike passive feedback collection, where forms have a particular location on a screen, actively asking requires the user to dismiss the feedback request.
 For example, your UI could be a modal or even a full page that uses other persuasive tactics to nudge the user into providing feedback.

 Real-time feedback forms are great for gathering customers’ impressions about recently released features.
 Customers typically provide feedback not captured in usability testing, from unclear messaging to feature enhancements to broader service design problems; their opinions will help build customer empathy amongst your team.